FoodStandardsAgency/non-UK-RASFFs/README.md

 # non-UK RASFFs

 ## Background
-The Rapid Alert System for Food and Feed (RASFF) system is made up of alerts about food and feed risks.
-Knowledge of how non-UK RASFFs (*i.e.* those that ar not raised by the UK, or do not list it as a country a given product is distributed to) relate to coming UK RASFFs is valuable to colleagues processing alerts.
+The Rapid Alert System for Food and Feed (RASFF) consists of alerts raised by several countries.
+While some of these alerts are either raised by the UK, or list it as a country at risk, many do not (non-UK RASFFs).
+This project began with the idea that non-UK RASFFs may still be informative of imminent UK issues.

-This project collaborated with experts who use the RASFF system as part of their work.
-From their input about relevant factors, and how these may interrelate, a Bayesian network was constructed.
-Conditional probability tables were created using historic RASFF data.
+The project was a collaboration with experts, who use the RASFF system in their daily work, and data scientists.
+A Bayesian network was built which linked to RASFFs to the probability for a UK RASFF in the near future.
+An [interactive dashboard]( https://foodstandards.shinyapps.io/nonuk_rasffs/) was then prototyped.

 ## Technologies
 - R 3.6.0
     - Packages: [tidyverse](https://www.tidyverse.org/), [bnlearn](http://www.bnlearn.com/), [Shiny](https://shiny.rstudio.com/)

 # Licence